Haggag-dev/to-do-app/README.md

 # to-do-app
-This is a simple To Do Application as part of a challenge I took part in.
+A simple To Do Application.